 If you are satisfied with the results, repeat the process on the other half of your beard.
 If you aren’t satisfied, go back through the first half again.

-After it’s all done, oil and comb your mane and get after life with a freshly trimmed beard.
+After it’s all done, oil your mane and get after life with a freshly trimmed beard.